 - A maintenance company that performed negligent work

-Contact Our Fort Lauderdale Construction Accident Law Firm for a Free and Confidential Consultation
+Contact the Maus Law Firm for a Free and Confidential Consultation

 Are you entitled to significant financial compensation for serious or fatal injuries resulting from a crane or heavy machinery accident?
 To find out in a free and confidential consultation, call us at 855-999-5297 or request an appointment online today.